DaveGuenther/guitar_study_tracker/README.md

 sudo apt install libpq-dev   # for ubuntu systems  This is needed to pip install psycopg2 pip install -r requirements.txt
 ```

+## Run Shiny App
+In order to run the shiny app locally simply use <code>shinyy run app.py</code>.
+If you wish to run it from within VS Code, use the Open Folder command in VS Codde as described above and navigate to guitar_study_tracker/guitar_practice-dashboard as the project folder.
+If you set up the virtual environment in this folder, you should be able to open app.py and then use either <code>Run Shiny App</code> or <code>Debug Shiny App</code> form the VS Code transport.

 ## Integrate with a Live SQL Database
 If you decide to integrate this dashboard with our own SQL database, follow these additional steps.
 Create a file in the <code>/data_entry_app</code>, <code>/guitar_practice_dashboard</code>, and <code>/database_backup</code> directories called "variables.env" that contains key value pairs for environment variables that we want to load into our app (replace values below with actual database values):